coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 |11|GenAI output may contain elements that perform an injection attack such as cross-site-scripting.| ([OWASP for LLM 02](https://llmtop10.com/llm02/))|
 |12|Denial of service can be an issue for any AI model, but GenAI models are extra sensitive because of the relatively high resource usage. | ([OWASP for LLM 04](https://llmtop10.com/llm04/)) |

-GenAI References:
+生成 AI 参考情報:

 - [OWASP LLM top 10](https://llmtop10.com/)
 - [Impacts and risks of GenAI](https://arxiv.org/pdf/2306.13033.pdf)

-### How about the NCSC/CISA guidelines?
+### NCSC/CISA ガイドラインについてはどうですか？

 Mapping of the UK/US [Guidelines for secure AI system development](https://www.ncsc.gov.uk/collection/guidelines-secure-ai-system-development) to the controls here at the AI Exchange:
 (Search for them in this document or use the [Navigator](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/raw/main/assets/images/owaspaioverviewpdfv3.pdf))

-1. Secure design
+1. 安全な設計

 - Raise staff awareness of threats and risks:
   #SECEDUCATE